gsbdarc/yens-onboarding-2025/docs/day1_getting_started.md

 🟩/🟥

-## Securely Using Environment Variables
+## Securely using environment variables
 Let’s load your OpenAI API key (or any secret) using `dotenv`.

 1. 💻 We created a hidden file to store secrets.
 Let's look at it:

     ```
     cat /scratch/shared/yens-onboarding-2025/.env
     ```

 2. 🐍 Load the variable in Python:

    ```python
    import os